top of page

 • 1 min read

-The spread between French and German government bond yields remains the key risk barometer.
+The spread between French and German government bond yields remains the key French risk barometer.
 It has been at a heightened level since summer 2024.
 The prospect of a renewed narrowing seems slim.
 French government finances are deeply unsustainable, with the government debt/ GDP ratio almost certain to continue trending higher in the coming years.

 © G20 Tracker, 2023-2025